wiseman-timelord/DownLord/README.md

 1.W.
 Clone the repository or download the release/pre-release then unpack, to a suitable location, ie `C:\Program_Files\DownLord` or `C:\Programs\Downlord`, (generally you should not install python/powershell projects to locations with spaces such as `Program Files`).
 1.U.
 Clone the repository or download the release/pre-release then unpack, to a suitable location, ie `/media/**UserName**/**DriveName**/Programs/Downlord` (generally you should not install python/powershell projects to locations with spaces such as `/media/**UserName**/**DriveName**/My Programs/Downlord`).
 2.W.
 Run the batch by right click then `Run As Administrator` on `DownLord.bat`.
 2.U.
-Make the `sudo ./DownLord.sh` file executable (right click, properties), then run the bash in terminal in the program folder through command, `sudo ./DownLord.sh` or `sudo bash ./DownLord.sh`.
+Make the `./DownLord.sh` file executable (right click, properties), then run the bash in terminal in the program folder through command, `sudo ./DownLord.sh` or `sudo bash ./DownLord.sh`.
 3. Select the Installer option, to, install python requirements and unpack/create program files.
 4. Returning to the menu from successful install, press 1 to launch main program.
 5. Take a look in the settings menu, make sure everything is optimal.